 To Waive or Not to Waive?

 Almost always when filling out a graduate degree application, there is a box with juxtaposing text that asks whether you will waive your right to view a letter of recommendation, followed by a space asking for your signature.
-Note that the Family Educational Rights and Privacy Act (FERPA) of 1974 is a law that allows parents and students certain rights of access to their educational records (Please visit: http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
+Note that the Family Educational Rights and Privacy Act (FERPA) of 1974 is a law that allows parents and students certain rights of access to their educational records (Please visit: http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html ).
 The law “applies to all schools that receive funds under an applicable program of the U.S. Department of Education.”
 The waiving of a right to view a letter of recommendation thus entails a student giving up that right.
 But why would there even be a query to ask a graduate applicant to give up this right?
-There are two main reasons for this: 1) Waiving a right to view your letter allows your professor to write a more honest and forthright assessment of your candidacy, work ethic, and overall propensity to succeed in the graduate program.
-Indeed, some professors will not write a letter for a student unless a student waives the right to view the letter.
-2) Waiving a right to view your letter shows that you are confident enough about who you are to let professors voice their views about you.
+There are two main reasons for this: 1) Waiving a right to view your letter (that is, not asking to see what had been written about you) allows your professor to write a more honest and forthright assessment of your candidacy, work ethic, and overall propensity to succeed in the graduate program.
+A professor may not be able to be forthright about students being recommended if students, by not waiving their rights, keep asking to see what was written about them.
+However, giving up this right also means you, the student, will be 2) displaying security toward what professors will confidentially convey about you in the reference letter.
+Remember that all graduate programs ask reference writers to be honest about the strengths and weaknesses of the candidate for whom a reference is being drafted.
+You, the student, being comfortable with such stipulations thus shows confidence to the graduate program.
 Please do some online searches about this important decision you will make when applying to graduate programs.
 The conventional practice is that students do waive their right to view the letters of recommendations written for them.

 Please consider professors’ time availability.
 It's not a good idea to ask for letters of recommendation when the deadline for the program is, say, less than a week away.
 A very good rule of thumb is to give professors one month before the deadline to prepare (although some may want 2 months, so check with them).
 But there is a benefit to the student if they give their professors time: a good letter of recommendation will be written.
 Remember that graduate programs read dozens of letters every year, so a good letter that stands out from the rest is exponentially important.
 You should also consider that given the difficult economic times in this present period of our history, more students are applying to graduate school, meaning more letters are being written, further underscoring the need for you to have letters that stand out, or at the very least, do not read like a generic letter.